wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         February 2015

+11.2.
+Birthday Attacks

-   same name, type and class, just different address information in the ECS option.
+   ECS adds information to the DNS query tupe (q-tuple).
+This allows an attacker to send a caching Intermediate Nameserver multiple queries with spoofed IP addresses either in the ECS option or as the source IP.
+These queries will trigger multiple outgoing queries with the same name, type and class, just different address information in the ECS option.